rubiin/nfdl/README.md

 nfdl

 ```
 Select your desired Nerd Fonts from the menu and let the cli handle the rest.
-The fonts will be downloaded and installed in the `.fonts` directory in your home directory.
+By default, fonts will be downloaded and installed in the `.fonts` directory in your home directory.

 ## Contributing